JeevanDhinsa/Star-Wars-Image-Classifier/README.md

  Image classifier for Star Wars characters in python using the residual neural network ResNet-50.

- The classifier currently has an accuracy of 77%
+ The classifier currently has an accuracy of 77% in predicting characters based on testing data.

 ## Performance